pulibrary/command_line_curriculum/catamandu.md

 ```bash
 catmandu convert JSON to YAML < ~/command_line_curriculum/data_files/weather.json
 ```
 Catmandu can be used to process structured information like the UNIX `grep` command can process unstructured information.
-For instance lets try to filter out the name of this report.
+For instance let's try to filter out the name of this report.
 Type in this command:

 ```bash
 catmandu convert JSON --fix 'retain_field(name)' to YAML < ~/command_line_curriculum/data_files/weather.json